SichengIanZhang/Netflix-Data-Explorer-Shiny/README.md

 ## Collaboration

-This project was completed as part of a group for STA 523 at Duke University.
+This project was completed as a group project for STA 523 at Duke University.

 Collaborators:
 - Robbie Hao